ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 Associations
 ============
 Associations are supported as Group -> Group or Indicator -> Group.
-Using Interface 1 or 2 the behavior is the same for Group and Indicators.
-However, for Interface 3 the structure is slightly different as displayed below.
+For Interface 1 or 2, the behavior is the same as that for Group and Indicators.
+However, for Interface ,3 the structure is slightly different, as displayed below.

 Group
 -----
-Example of Group -> Group association.
+Example of Group -> Group Association.

 .. code-block:: javascript
     :linenos: